ccsalway/vscode-examples/README.md

 The Workspace `settings.json` file can be seen in the `.vscode` folder of this repo.

-The User `settings.json` is configured as - the personal preference of one developer:
+The User `settings.json` is configured as (the personal preference of one developer):
 ```
 {
     "editor.minimap.enabled": false,